breatheco-de/content/src/content/lesson/learn-to-code-js.md

 Imagine you are inside an elevator – the elevator needs to loop throughout the floors until it reaches the specific floor that you want.

-A "while" loop will execute a block of code as long as a condition is true.
+A `while` loop will execute a block of code as long as a condition is true.
 Once the condition returns false, the loop will stop executing the block of code.

 ```javascript
 var sum = 0;